5 Simple Tips for Logo Design to Help You Create Your Brand

 - Is it something people would like to show off?
 One important characteristic of good logos is that people like to show them off.
 You see people carrying their MacBooks and iPods around proudly and displaying the apple logo on them.
 So it’s a good idea to consider whether your logo has been designed in such a way that people would like to be seen carrying the product that bears it.
 If your logo is sewn onto a shirt, is it something that enhances the style of the shirt or detracts from it?
 The unobtrusive yet clean Benetton logo is a good example of something that makes a shirt look a little bit nicer rather than detracting from its stylishness.

 You will notice that nearly all of the logos below use free standard issue fonts and don’t assign to the rules of what makes a good logo.
-Ie. describable, memorable, effective without colour and scalable.
+Ie. describable, memorable, effective without color and scalable.

 Ask yourself these questions in regards to the logos above: